yutaasakura96/YA-JS30/project1/readme.md

 - **Play/Pause Functionality**: Control the playback of music using the play/pause button.
 - **Previous/Next Song Navigation**: Easily switch between songs using the previous and next buttons.
 - **Shuffle Functionalitys**: Shuffle through songs when shuffle button is activated.
+Activating shuffle will automatically disable repeat mode.
 - **Repeat Functionality**: Repeat current song when activated.
+Activating repeat will automatically disable shuffle mode.
 - **Responsive Design**: Optimized for various screen sizes.
 - **Neomorphism UI Design**: Subtle shadow effects to create a soft, minimalistic look.
 - **Song Progress Bar**: A progress bar that tracks the current song's playback time.